-- 9.1 This report reviews the charges for parking permits, bay suspensions, parking dispensations and parking tariffs.
-The proposed changes will help to better manage parking demand and contribute to wider traffic management and environmental objectives. - 9.2 RESOLVED UNANIMOUSLY: That the Waste and Street Scene Policy Committee: - approves an increase in Pay and Display tariffs in the parking zones outside the city, as detailed in Appendix A, and that these be implemented as soon as practicable; - 2. approves an increase to City Centre Zone Pay and Display tariffs, as detailed in Appendix A, noting that parking in Carver Lane, Devonshire Green, Milton Street and West Street Lane car parks is for a maximum of 6 hours and the rates for Wicker Lane car park are per two hours, and that these tariffs be implemented as soon as practicable with the following amendment: - a. that the City Centre discounted evening tariff, which is in place for Monday to Saturday of a £2 flat rate after 4.30pm (or £1.45 for up to 1 hour), be also applied to Sunday. - 3. approves changes to the permit pricing structure, as detailed in Appendix B of this report, and that these be implemented from 1st of April 2024; - 4. approves changes to the dispensation and bay suspension charges, as detailed in this report, and that these be implemented from 1st of April 2024; - approves an increase to Pay and Display tariffs in Parks car parks, as detailed in Appendix A, and notes that tariffs relating to those car parks which fall within charitable trust property will require the consent of the Charity Trustee Sub-Committee, and that these be implemented as soon as practicable; - 6. approves a delegation to the Executive Director of Neighbourhoods Services, in consultation with the Committee Chair and Members of the Waste and Street Scene Policy Committee, to make future changes to the parking fees and charges contained within this document, where this supports effective management of demand for parking and contributes to wider traffic management objectives (provided they are not increased by less than a whole 5 pence or an amount greater than the rate of Consumer
+- 9.1 The Parking Services Manager and Head of Street Scene Services presented a report that reviewed the parking fees and charges and proposed changes to the charges for parking permits, bay suspensions, parking dispensations and parking tariffs.
+The proposed changes would help to better manage parking demand and contribute to wider traffic management and environmental objectives. - 9.2 Members requested that the green permit and zoning schemes be reviewed as the number of green permits had increased significantly which was impacting on the availability of on street parking in the city centre. - 9.3 RESOLVED UNANIMOUSLY: That the Waste and Street Scene Policy Committee: - approves an increase in Pay and Display tariffs in the parking zones outside the city, as detailed in Appendix A, and that these be implemented as soon as practicable; - 5. approves an increase to City Centre Zone Pay and Display tariffs, as detailed in Appendix A, noting that parking in Carver Lane, Devonshire Green, Milton Street and West Street Lane car parks is for a maximum of 6 hours and the rates for Wicker Lane car park are per two hours, and that these tariffs be implemented as soon as practicable with the following amendment: - a. that the City Centre discounted evening tariff, which is in place for Monday to Saturday of a £2 flat rate after 4.30pm (or £1.45 for up to 1 hour), be also applied to Sunday. - 6. approves changes to the permit pricing structure, as detailed in Appendix B of this report, and that these be implemented from 1st of April 2024; - 7. approves changes to the dispensation and bay suspension charges, as detailed in this report, and that these be implemented from 1st of April 2024;

-Price Index plus 1% from the date they were last increased); and

-7. requests that officers in the parking services team work together with the Transport team to examine and review the green permit and zoning schemes and report findings and any recommendations for action or change to the appropriate committee.
+- approves an increase to Pay and Display tariffs in Parks car parks, as detailed in Appendix A, and notes that tariffs relating to those car parks which fall within charitable trust property will require the consent of the Charity Trustee Sub-Committee, and that these be implemented as soon as practicable; - 9. approves a delegation to the Executive Director of Neighbourhoods Services, in consultation with the Committee Chair and Members of the Waste and Street Scene Policy Committee, to make future changes to the parking fees and charges contained within this document, where this supports effective management of demand for parking and contributes to wider traffic management objectives (provided they are not increased by less than a whole 5 pence or an amount greater than the rate of Consumer Price Index plus 1% from the date they were last increased); and - 10 requests that officers in the parking services team work together with the Transport team to examine and review the green permit and zoning schemes and report findings and any recommendations for action or change to the appropriate committee.